Skip to content

 What is the FICA Tax?

-If you are below the normal retirement age and still work while collecting Social Security, your earnings limit increases for 2024.
-Prior to reaching full retirement age, you can earn $22,320 before deductions are made from your Social Security payments.
+If you are below the normal retirement age and still work while collecting Social Security, your earnings limit increases for 2025.
+Prior to reaching full retirement age, you can earn $23,400 before deductions are made from your Social Security payments.
 After that amount, $1 will be deducted from your Social Security payment for every $2 over that limit.
-If you reach full retirement age in 2024, you can earn $59,520 (for 2024) before your payments are dinged.
+If you reach full retirement age in 2025, you can earn $62,160 (for 2025) before your payments are dinged.
 For every $3 you earn over that amount, your Social Security payment will be reduced by $1.
-But… once you reach full retirement age, no benefits will be withheld if you decide to keep working.
+Once you reach full retirement age, no benefits will be withheld if you decide to keep working.
 After age 70, there’s no real benefit to delaying retirement—unless you just want to keep working—because your monthly benefit stops increasing.

-If you’re one of the 10 million Americans who qualify for Social Security disability payments, you’ll also see an increase in January 2024.
-For those designated as legally blind, payments will increase to $2,590 a month (effective January 2024).
-For the non-blind, monthly benefits increased to $1,550 a month (effective January 2024).
+If you’re one of the 10 million Americans who qualify for Social Security disability payments, you’ll also see an increase in January 2025.
+For those designated as legally blind, payments will increase to $2,700 a month.
+For the non-blind, monthly benefits increased to $1,620 a month.

-The Social Security cost of living adjustment is based on the difference between how much the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) from the third quarter of the last cost of living increase to the third quarter of the current year.
-If there is no increase, there will be no cost-of-living adjustment.
+The Social Security cost of living adjustment (COLA) is based on the difference in the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) from the third quarter of the previous year to the third quarter of the current year.
+Specifically, the Social Security Administration compares the average CPI-W index from July, August, and September of the current year to the average from the same three months of the previous year.
+If there is no increase in the CPI-W, there will be no cost-of-living adjustment.

 Paycor Can Help with Payroll Tax